Fraunhofer-AISEC/codyze/docs/Codyze/why-v3.md

 The core functionalities of Codyze were separated from the executable part which makes it possible to use Codyze as a library as well.

 We further introduced the concept of Executors which are responsible for evaluating rules of a specific specification language.
-Through Executors, Codyze is no longer limited to MARK rules as long as there is an Executor for the language of your choosing.
+Through Executors, Codyze is no longer limited to MARK rules as long as there is an Executor for the specification language of your choosing.

 With Codyze v3 we also offer a new specification language called MARK 2 (?).
 // TODO Description